jpswade/jpswade.github.io/_posts/2012-07-24-acer-aspire-desktop-m1610-drivers.md

   * <a href="ftp://ftp.work.acer-euro.com/desktop/aspire_m1610/" target="_blank">ftp://ftp.work.acer-euro.com/desktop/aspire_m1610/</a>

-Now for the smart part, here&#8217;s how to get all the drivers for the Acer Aspire M1610:
+Now for the smart part, here's how to get all the drivers for the Acer Aspire M1610:

   1. Get <a href="http://users.ugent.be/~bpuype/wget/" target="_blank">wget.exe</a>
   2. Open cmd.exe and type: